 Note 1: The financial statement was reviewed by independent accountants.

-Note 2: Investment amounts authorized by the Investment Commission, MOEA were \$459,409 (USD 13,848,355)., The capitalization of retained earnings in China in the amount of USD 4,245,316 was over of the upper limit of investment.
+Note 2: Investment amounts authorized by investment commission, MOEA were \$459,409 (USD 13,848,355), the capitalization of retained earnings in CHINA USD 4,245,316 were out of upper limit on investment.